SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 To do this, you should use the provided `oauth.json` file when creating your CUPS service.

-Note, BEFORE proceeding you will need to edit its contents to match your CloudFoundry configuration.
+Note, BEFORE proceeding you will need to edit its contents to match your Cloud Foundry configuration.

 ```
 > # Target and org and space in Cloud Foundry